Configure CDN Distribution

 Use the

-to see only certain request based on your filter selection. -
+Add Filterto see only certain request based on your filter selection. -

-Use the colored check boxes below
+Use the colored check-boxes below

-to quickly filter out specific response types. -
+Add Filterto quickly filter out specific response types. -

 Hover over a bar to get specific bar values (request counts) for that time period.